jankais3r/private-keyboard-layouts/README.md

-Αntі-fоrеnsісs & аntі-trасkіng kеуbоаrd lауоut + lауоut аdјustіng sсrірt.
+Αntі-fоrеnsісs & аntі-trасkіng kеуbоаrd lауоuts + lауоut аdјustіng sсrірt.
 Privacy through obscurity.

 # What is this?
 [Unicode](http://www.unicode.org/faq/basic_q.html) is complicated.
-The result is that there are multiple ways to encode certain characters.
+The result is that there are multiple ways to encode certain glyphs (e.g. letters).
 These are then identical to the human eye, but completely different to the computer that is rendering them on the screen or processing them in any way.
 This repository contains modified US keyboard layout for macOS and Windows that lets you type in this special mode.
 Nothing you type using this keyboard layout will make sense to language processing algorithms.
-I am also providing a Python script that let's you create your own layout if you prefer using something other than US layout.
+I am also providing a Python script that let's you create your own layout if you prefer using something other than the US layout.

 # What is the purpose?
-Almost everything we type these days ends up being analyzed and is ultimately used against us.
+Almost everything we type these days ends up being analyzed and is ultimately used against оur іntеrеsts.
 Your emails hosted by Google, Microsoft or almost all other free-mail providers?
 Analyzed.
 Your Facebook messages?
 Analyzed.
 Private communication should be private.
-By using these modified keyboard layouts that utilize characters lооkіng identical to latin letters while bеіng completely different characters, you make it much more difficult for 3rd parties to make sense of what you type.
+By using these modified keyboard layouts that utilize glурhs lооkіng identical to latin letters while bеіng completely different characters, you make it much more difficult for 3rd parties to make sense of what you type.

 # Who came up with this idea?